elsbels64/startup/notes.md

 - link server to domain name
 - celebrate creating your website

+## CSS Notes

+- use flex to set the orientation of the elements
+- use bootstrap for header and footer.
+- to use bootstrap, you add classes to your elements

 ## HTML Notes

 - make sure to label stuff clearly so that people using a screen reader can still use your website